Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

     - `AzureAd:ClientId`: The client ID of the Surveys app.
     - `AzureAd:ClientSecret`: The key that you generated when you registered the Surveys application in Azure AD.
     - `AzureAd:WebApiResourceId`: The App ID URI that you specified when you created the Surveys.WebAPI application in Azure AD.
-    - `Redis:Configuration`: Build this string from the DNS name of the Redis cache and the primarcy access key.
+    - `Redis:Configuration`: Build this string from the DNS name of the Redis cache and the primary access key.
 For example, "tailspin.redis.cache.windows.net,password=2h5tBxxx,ssl=true".

 4. Save the updated secrets.json file.